 Asparagus is one of the more expensive vegetables but this is due to the unusual way it is grown — beds require two or three years of cultivation before they yield a crop.
 Furthermore, careful tending is essential and asparagus must be harvested by hand.

-- To cook, steam, stir-fry or quickly boil asparagus in a small amount of water in a frying pan, until just tender.
+• To cook, steam, stir-fry or quickly boil asparagus in a small amount of water in a frying pan, until just tender. or pan-grill or barbecue.